 The Recipe Types List will assist you in deciding how recipes should be categorized.
 Although the list is organized by Recipe Types, it also has valuable notes about other categories such as Ethnicity, Course, Nutrition, and Occasion.
 We suggest you keep this open on your computer so you can search it while you are indexing.
 See Recipe Types List.

 The Ingredients field is fully searchable and will accept as many ingredients as need to be listed for a recipe.
 NOTE: Ingredients do not need to be entered in the order in which they appear in the recipe, in order of importance, or any particular order.
 In fact, missed ingredients and other ingredients added after the recipe is first indexed will show up at the bottom of the list of ingredients.

-- Shortcuts: For some commonly encountered ingredients, EYB has created 2-character “shortcut” codes. e.g. ‘lb’ = ‘light brown sugar'.
+- Shortcuts: For some commonly encountered ingredients, EYB has created 2 or 3-character “shortcut” codes. e.g. ‘lb’ = ‘light brown sugar'.
 Your data input speed will increase significantly once you are familiar with these codes.
 See Shortcut codes list

 - Entering an ingredient: Once you enter at least 3 characters of the ingredient name, the system will display a drop-down of the first 30 ingredients that match.
 All fruit and vegetables are entered as plurals.

 You can either scroll down to the ingredient you want or continue to type until the ingredient comes to the top of the list, then press Enter to select that ingredient.